Ultimate Investment Calculator

 This calculator uses the percentage you enter and calculates the amount due using the year's average balance.
 The fee is deducted at the end of the year.

 How does an investor compare investments and make a decision which investment is best?
 One consideration is the rate of return.
 The IRR is the gain an investment generates expressed as an annualized percentage.

 You can use this calculation to compare investments.
 Notice there are two IRR calculations - one before the impact of taxes and fees, and the other after taxes and fees.
 (If your investment has an irregular cash flow, use this Internal Rate of Return Calculator to calculate the IRR.)

 Solving for an Unknown

 The user can quickly answer the following questions with this one calculator.

-The Investment Calculator is the newest calculator on this site, and I've not had the benefit of any user feedback.
+The Investment Calculator is one of the newer calculators on this site, and I've not had the benefit of much user feedback.
 Please feel free to comment on how it or this documentation can be improved.

 Investments that include regular cash flows can be described by five primary values or attributes.
 There are other details, but they play a secondary role to these five:

 - Inflow or outflow amount - collectively the cash flow